 We have all probably endured listening to someone reading a speech.
 It is generally not an enthralling experience.

 Unless you are a gifted actor or voice actor, it is highly unlikely that you can read your speech in anything but a fairly tedious manner that will turn off your listeners within a couple of minutes.

-You are much better off preparing an outline of your speech, listing the main points you want to make.
-You can then refer to them as needed, while presenting them in a far more interesting tone of voice than if you had simply read them off a sheet of paper.
+You are much better off preparing an outline of your speech, listing the main points you plan to make.
+You can then refer to them as needed, while presenting them in a far more conversational and interesting tone of voice than if you had simply read them off a sheet of paper.

 Two exceptions to this tip:

 Write out verbatim both your opening and closing sentences.
 You will benefit from this tip in two ways:

 - You will have time to craft truly powerful opening and closing sentences, which are the parts of your speech people are most likely to remember.

 - You will have the utter security of knowing both how you are going to start and how you are going to finish on a very strong note.